onenonlykpro/IntelLinks/README.md

 # IntelLinks
-Use application for intelligence methods and data analysis.
+Useful application for intelligence methods and data analysis.